shidemuri/discordcrasharchive/README.md

 Created 320x240 texture with SDL_PIXELFORMAT_IYUV.sq=    0B f=0/0
 ```

-it can be simply recreated by concatenating two videos using `ffmpeg`, the original one and the second one with yuv420p pixel format
+it can be simply recreated by concatenating two videos using `ffmpeg`, the original one and the second one with a different pixel format

 ### how the second one works